gaultier/blog/how_to_make_your_own_static_site_generator.md

 Currently, I implement syntax highlighting with JavaScript at runtime, but I may change this in the future.
 At least I have the ability to do it at build time.

+If the content is huge, a search index might be required to be built.
+Having the AST is great to only index text and skip code blocks, inline HTML, etc.

 ## Linting

 The linting step is much easier to implement on the AST.
 Here are a few examples of lints I have implemented:

 - Detect invalid links, e.g. linking to a markdown article, where it should be pointing to the HTML version for it.
-- Code snippets without an explicit language declared, or an unknown language (this matters for syntax highlighting, e.g. `c++` was used but the canonical name is `cpp`).
+- Code snippets without an explicit language declared, or an unknown language (this matters for syntax highlighting).
 E.g. these are invalid:
     ```markdown
        ```
         foo := bar()